StrongKey/FIDO-Server/CONTRIBUTING.md

 5. If you haven't already, complete the Contributor License Agreement ("CLA"), linked below.
 6. Submit your Pull Request through GitHub.

-## Testing Your Change

-To test your change:
-1. test 1
-2. test 2
-3. test 3

 ## Contributor License Agreement ("CLA")

 You must sign a Contribution License Agreement (CLA) before your Pull Request will be merged.
 This is a one-time requirement for StrongKey open-source projects in GitHub.
 You can read more about [Contribution License Agreements (CLAs)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) on Wikipedia.